International Arab Society of Certified Accountants

-The IASCA reports to provide its members with the latest version of IES on an ongoing basis for informational purposes.
-The association also indicates in its SMO Action Plan that it translated the 2015 version of the Handbook of International Education Pronouncements into Arabic and is in the process of translating the 2017 version.
+IASCA reports to provide its members with the latest version of IES on an ongoing basis for informational purposes.
+The association also translated the 2019 version of the Handbook of International Education Standards into Arabic, in line with IFAC translation policy.

 SMO 3: International Standards on Auditing

-The IASCA has no direct responsibility for the adoption of auditing standards in Jordan.
-However, it enhances awareness of new and revised standards and pronouncements through its newsletters and supports the implementation of ISA, by ensuring that the latest version of the standards are translated into Arabic in a timely manner and are available to its members and other professionals.
+Since IASCA does not have responsibility for adoption of auditing standards in Jordan, it focuses its efforts on enhancing awareness of new and revised standards and pronouncements through its newsletters and training offerings.
+It also supports the implementation of ISA by ensuring that the latest version of the standards is translated into Arabic in a timely manner and available to its members and other professionals in the region.

-As of the date of the assessment, the IASCA established a translation agreement with IFAC and translated the 2016–2017 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
+As of the date of the assessment, IASCA established a translation agreement with IFAC and translated the 2018 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
 ISA 315 (Revised 2019) and ISRS 4400 (Revised) were also translated into Arabic.
 IASCA also monitors revisions to ISA and other pronouncements promulgated by the IAASB, and provides periodic updates.
-In addition, the society facilitates the incorporation of new and revised standards into certification, education, examination, and continuing professional development material and programs.
+In addition, the society facilitates the incorporation of new and revised standards into certification, education, examination, and continuing professional development material and programs on an annual basis.
 It further supports the implementation process by translating guidance material prepared by IFAC such as the Guide to using ISA in the Audits of Small- and Medium-Sized Entities (3rd Edition), and by providing training to enhance professionals’ understanding and ability to apply the standards.

 SMO 4: Code of Ethics for Professional Accountants

-The IASCA has no responsibility for setting ethical requirements for the profession in Jordan; however, it requires its members to comply with the IESBA Code of Ethics to retain membership.
-The IASCA reports that it communicates ethical requirements by mentioning the Code of Ethics in training material and holding awareness sessions to enhance the knowledge and implementation of the requirements.
+Although IASCA has no responsibility for setting ethical requirements for the profession in Jordan, it requires its members to comply with the IESBA Code of Ethics as issued by IESBA, to retain membership.
+IASCA reports that it communicates ethical requirements by mentioning the Code of Ethics in training material and holding awareness sessions to enhance the knowledge and implementation of the requirements.